 Share Articles on Social Media

 As you see in the above screenshot, there are four sharing options.
-If you selected “Queue” which is selected by default, your content would be moved to the content planner, and after that, it will be published according to the timing in Queue.
+If you selected “Queue,” which is set by default, your content would be moved to the content planner, and after that, it will be published according to the timing in Queue.

-Evergreen Queue is a pool of content where each content will be shared again after other contents have been shared.
-I will talk about a bit more in the Automation section.
+Evergreen Queue is a pool of content where each content will be shared again after other content has been shared.
+I will talk about it a bit more in the Automation section.

-ContentStudio by default shorten your links so that it can analyze performance.
-In addition to default URL shortening, you can also connect other link shorteners and also set not to shorten URLs, if you would like to.
+ContentStudio, by default, shortens your links so that it can analyze performance.
+In addition to default URL shortening, you can connect other link shorteners and set not to shorten URLs if you would like to.

 Another feature that I guess most people would find important is embedding UTM tracking in links.